 God of War Ragnarok – Release Date

-God of War Ragnarok is currently scheduled to launch sometime in 2022 exclusively for PlayStation 5 and PlayStation 4.
+God of War Ragnarok is scheduled to launch on November 9, 2022, exclusively for PlayStation 5 and PlayStation 4.

 "We remain focused on delivering a top-quality game while maintaining the safety and wellbeing of our team, creative partners, and families.
 With this in mind, we've made the decision to shift our release window to 2022.
 Thank you for all your continued support, we've got some exciting things in the works that we can't wait to show you."

 pic.twitter.com/LLXnEof2LgJune 2, 2021

 Since Sony Santa Monica was established in 1999, the studio has internally developed and released six games – five of which are in the God of War series.